AlexSabourinDev/cranberry_blog/ATaleOfTooManyBlurs_Part1.md

 Notice that we only really measure benefits for 128 Bits/Pixel in our use case.

 This has a relatively intuitive reasoning.
 In our particular case, our blur kernel is pretty small.
-This means we don't really access that much memory in the first place.

 As a result, we don't necessarily evict that much memory from cache in the first place.
+Larger Bits/Pixel force us to make less effective use of our cache, opening the door for our Z-Curves to optimize.

 ### Rules Of Thumb